magentabusiness/magentabusiness.github.io/docs/trendz/background-jobs.md

 ## Anomaly autodiscovery job
 The anomaly detection model built in Trendz is designed to identify anomalies in datasets collected from devices and assets.
 Once the model is set up, it can be utilized to detect real-time anomalies.
-Following a defined schedule, Trendz fetches new data from ThingsBoard, applies the anomaly detection model, and saves any newly discovered anomalies.
+Following a defined schedule, Trendz fetches new data from IoT Hub, applies the anomaly detection model, and saves any newly discovered anomalies.
 This automated process ensures continuous monitoring and timely detection of anomalies in your IoT data, providing valuable insights for proactive decision-making.

 ## Next Steps